Influenza Vaccine

 Vaccine Reactions

+After getting vaccinated, some people may experience short-term side effects that usually last from a few hours to a few days.
 It’s important to keep in mind that experiencing some mild symptoms after getting vaccinated is perfectly normal.
 These symptoms are a sign that your body is working to build immunity (protection) against the disease.

 See infographic: Flu Vaccine: Benefits & What to Expect